ThatOneCalculator/DiscordRPCMaker/README.md

 - Try running the last command again

 ### The image(s) aren't showing!
-If you just put them in, sometimes Discord takes a minute or 2 to cache them properly.
+If you just put them in, *sometimes* Discord takes a minute or so to cache them properly.

 ### I can't install the npm packages!
 - Make sure you're using the LTS release of Node.js